 Studio photographers will appreciate that the Panasonic GH5 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D7200 and the GH5 have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the GH5 have been discontinued, but can regularly be found used on ebay.
 The D7200 was replaced by the Nikon D7500, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the D7200 and GH5 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic GH5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7200 and the Panasonic GH5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.